mchen81/blog/resume.md

 Python, AWS SQS, SNS, Lambda, Terraform

-Java Programmer- **玉山銀行(E.SUN Bank)** <span style="float: right; ">Sep.
-2018 - Jun.
+Java Programmer- **玉山銀行(E.SUN Bank)** <span style="float: right; ">Jan.
+2019 - Jun.
 2019</span>
 _Designed and implemented API for banking process applications, including money transfer, inneraccounting, e-colletion (online bill payment)._
 Java, Oracle PL/SQL

 ## PROJECTS

-**Buy-Tracker** - A web app tracking what you've payed. <span style="float: right; ">2019</span>
-When I was first in the US, I tried to write down my spending in some mobile app.
-It's painful bucause typing lots of items and prices from reciptes didn't make sense.
-I realized I could write an app to help me achieve that - ocr.
-Taking a phto then tracking is done - how beautiful it is.
-Therefore, I built this app and got famaliar with Spring Boot.

-_But it didn't help a lot since I gotta take a really clear image.
-Even worse, it a web page but not a mobile app._

 **Waterflow** - A easy to use microservices deploy web page. <span style="float: right; ">2021</span>

 Worked in a team of 9 to create an easy-to-use micro-services deployment system

 - Architecture designers are able to design micro-services based on BPMN 2.0 model, and assign each tasks to developers.
-- Developers make AWS ECR images and provide the sources to the Waterflow, the system willvalidate these images.
+- Developers make AWS ECR images and provide the sources to the Waterflow, the system will validate these images.
 - When the all micro-services are ready, the designers can decide to enable the workflow, and the Waterflow will deploy all services on Zeebe.
-  Bpmn.io, Micronaut, Groovy,
+  Bpmn.io, Micronaut, Groovy, React, Elasticsearch, AWS ECR & ECS

 _I leanred React from this project, so funny_